 Rainy Fest Do’s

 - Pack a poncho.
 If you forget, there will be “entrepreneurs” selling them at the gate, but expect to overpay.

-- Bring trash bags or a tarp to sit on if you are camping out to see a particular performer.
+- Bring garbage bags or a tarp to sit on if you enjoy sitting on the ground.

 - If you choose to carry an umbrella, be considerate of your neighbors and keep it low.
 Better yet, set vanity aside and utilize your poncho’s hood.
-It’s not there merely for decoration.
+It’s not there simply for decoration.